damithsuranga/Ponit-of-Sale-System-of-ORM-intigration-with-Hibernate/README.md

 Getting Started
 ====

 Create a folder in your local machine.Open command prompt or GIT_Bash & create repository using git init.
+You can see the project

 How to run & test
 ========